katrintirok/python-environmental-lesson/_episodes/01-intro-to-python.md

 np.cos(3.14159)
 ```

 In the example above, we have imported numPy as np.
-This means we don't have to type out `numpy` each time we call a numPy function. `np.cos` calculates the cosinus.
+This means we don't have to type out `numpy` each time we call a numPy function. `np.cos` calculates the cosine.

 > ## Challenge
 > 1. Import numpy, try the function `.pi` to represent the number $\pi$.
-> 2. Calculate the sinus and cosinus of `$\pi$`.
+> 2. Calculate the sine and cosine of `$\pi$`.
 > 3. What do `.floor` and `.ceil` do?
 <!--{: .challenge}-->